Longan-Labs/ePaper213/README.md

 ## Features

-markdown
-Copy code
-# 2.13 inch ePaper Breakout Board

-## Introduction

-The 2.13 inch ePaper Breakout Board is a specialized expansion board designed for seamless integration with Seeed Studio's XIAO development board and Raspberry Pi.
-This board offers a highly flexible and convenient way to incorporate ePaper display capabilities into a wide range of projects, from smart homes to industrial control systems and educational applications.
-The board comes equipped with a XIAO socket, a 40-pin header for Raspberry Pi, a 4-pin Grove connector, and a user button, providing multiple options for connectivity and control.

-**Note**: This expansion board **does not include** a 2.13-inch ePaper display; the display must be purchased separately.

-## Features

 - **High Compatibility**: Designed for seamless integration with Seeed Studio XIAO and Raspberry Pi.
 - **Multiple Interfaces**: Includes a XIAO socket, a 40-pin header for Raspberry Pi, and a 4-pin Grove connector.
 - **User Button**: A built-in user button for implementing various custom functions.